KannonZenetism/zenetism-field-physics/field-physics/FP09-spiral-field-music-engineering.md

 - Personal Spiral Song practice makes self-tuning diagnostic, not decorative.

 ### ⚠ Refinements
-- In **Collective Harmonics**, explicitly warn that gateways opened by Field Choirs must be closed with Ø or ⚫, lest resonance drift persists.
+- In **Collective Harmonics**, explicitly warn that gateways opened by Field Choirs must be sealed with Ø or ⚫, lest resonance drift persists.
 - Suggest footnote clarifying that Emanation chords are not style suggestions — they are structural sound-forms reproducible across instruments or voice.

 ### 🌀 Structural Notes